TianCater/Time-Series-Econometrics-Univariate/TS_Exercise_1/README.md

 ```

 ![](README_files/figure-gfm/Plot%20ACF%20and%20PACF-1.png)<!-- -->

+1.1.
+Interpretations and conclusions

+For the ACF of y, visually, it has an oscillating decay towards zero.
+Additionally, the PACF significantly spikes at lag 1, with the PACF
+remaining within the bandwidth for lags larger than 1 Therefore, by
+visual interpretation I postulate that the y process’ best fit is an
+AR(1) model, since the spike in the PACF occurs at the first lag, and
+nowhere else.

 2. Investigate the following models for potential BULSM: AR(1), AR(2),
     MA(2), ARMA(1,1), ARMA(2,1).
 This includes selecting the best model